ckeditor/ckeditor5/docs/installation/getting-started/using-api-and-events.md

 });
 ```

 Every plugin in the editor publishes events that you can subscribe to and interact with.
-You can find more information in the examples and in our framework guidelines.
+You can find more information in {@link framework/architecture/core-editor-architecture#event-system-and-observables the framework documentation}
-TODO add more to examples to Examples and link to it. and framwork.